Peace, Justice and International Law Research Group

 Knowledge exchange and teaching

-The research group is strongly committed to knowledge exchange and research-led teaching.
-Our activities include the Peace, Justice and International Law Seminar Series, which brings together academics, practitioners, and students to explore contemporary debates and developments in international law.
+The research group is committed to knowledge exchange and research-led teaching.
+Its activities include the Peace, Justice and International Law Seminar Series.
+The series brings together academics, practitioners and students to examine current debates in international law.

-Members of the group also contribute to teaching on our postgraduate programmes, including the LLM International Law and Human Rights and the LLM International Business and Commercial Law, ensuring that students benefit from cutting-edge research, real-world insights, and exposure to global legal challenges.
+Members also teach on postgraduate programmes.
+These include the LLM International Law and Human Rights and the LLM International Business and Commercial Law.
+Students benefit from current research, practical insights and engagement with global legal challenges.

 Outputs